flet-dev/website/docs/tutorials/python-realtime-chat.md

 ## Enhancing user interface

-Chat app that we have created in the previous step already serves its purpose of exchanging messages between users with basic login functionality.
+Chat app that you have created in the previous step already serves its purpose of exchanging messages between users with basic login functionality.

 Before moving on to [deploying your app](#deploying-as-web-app), we suggest adding some extra features to it that will improve user experience and make the app look more professional.